Physician Loans: Are They A Good Mortgage Option For Doctors?

 If you qualify for a conventional loan but can’t afford to put the full 20% down, you can still make as large a down payment as you are able to and pay for PMI.
 Any size down payment is helpful because it reduces the amount of interest you will ultimately have to pay on your loan.

-While you will have to deal with the extra cost that PMI adds to your monthly payment, PMI allows you to get a mortgage faster at a rate that is lower than what you’d pay with a physician loan – and you don’t have to worry about your interest rate increasing.
-You also won’t have to pay for PMI forever.
-Once your home reaches 20% – 22% equity, your PMI payments will be cancelled.
+While you will have to deal with the extra cost that PMI adds to your monthly payment, PMI allows you to get a mortgage faster at a rate that is lower than what you’d pay with a physician loan.
+Plus, you won’t have to worry about your interest rate increasing with a fixed-rate mortgage.

 Refinance From An Existing Physician Loan

 If you already have a physician loan, refinancing can be a viable option.
-If you’ve paid off some debt, built equity and increased your income, you may be in a great position to refinance into a conventional loan and save.
+If you’ve paid off some debt, built equity and increased your income, you may be in a great position to refinance into a conventional loan.

 If your physician loan is an ARM, you could also consider switching to a fixed-rate loan if you’re able to get a lower rate.
-Also consider refinancing to a shorter loan, which would increase your monthly payments but allow you to pay off your home much faster and avoid accruing too much additional interest.
+You might also consider refinancing to a shorter loan, which would increase your monthly loan payments but allow you to pay off your home much faster and avoid accruing too much additional interest.

-If you’ve built equity in your home and have more money than you started your loan with, keep in mind that refinancing to a conventional mortgage is your best bet.
-Refinancing into a new physician loan may get you a better deal than you had before, but conventional mortgages can offer more security and potentially less interest at this stage of your home payments.
+If you’ve built equity in your home and have more money than you started your loan with, refinancing to a conventional mortgage may be your best bet.
+Refinancing into a new physician loan may get you a better deal than you had before, but conventional mortgages can offer more security and potentially less interest at this stage of your mortgage payments.

-Physician loans can be a great choice for new doctors looking to buy a home, but you should always explore all your options to make sure you’re getting the best deal.
+Physician loans can be a great choice for new doctors looking to buy a home.
+However, you should explore all of yourfinancing options to make sure you’re getting the best deal on a home purchase.